 It is the income from safari tourism and the Adopt An Acre plan that pays for land to be set aside for wildlife.
-With the total closure of safari tourism for months in 2020 and an ongoing reduction in tourism due to the global Coronavirus Pandemic there is growing concern about the welfare of those Maasai communities who depend on the income from tourism in the conservancies.
-There are also fears that the future of these important areas of protected wildlife habitat may be threatened with serious consequences for the teeming wildlife species that have made them their home.
+With the total closure of safari tourism for months in 2020 and an ongoing reduction in tourism due to the global Coronavirus Pandemic, there is growing concern about the welfare of those Maasai communities who depend on the income from tourism in the conservancies.
+There are also fears that the future of these important areas of protected wildlife habitat may be threatened with serious consequences for the many wildlife species that have made them their home.

-Through the “Adopt-an-Acre” plan, contributors can adopt an acre of land in the conservancies for a year with a donation to the Wildlife Habitat Trust which has been set up as a fund to help to pay the staff wages until the camps re-open, as well as the land leases so that the Maasai families continue receiving the rents and the conservancies can continue to exist.
+Through the “Adopt-an-Acre” plan, contributors can adopt an acre of land in the conservancies for a year with a donation to the Wildlife Habitat Trust which has been set up as a fund to help to pay the land leases so that the Maasai families continue receiving the rents and the conservancies can continue to exist.
 The Trust is audited by a reputable firm of auditors in Nairobi, Grant Thornton Kenya, so that contributors can be confident that all the money is going direct to the Maasai community.

 We have 42,500 acres to be adopted!
 (Selenkay 13,500 acres, Ol Kinyei 18,500 acres, Naboisho 3,500 acres, Olare Motorogi 7,000 acres).